Adapting your home: Access into and around your home

 Sloping paths and steps

-• If you are able to walk but have difficulty managing slopes a handrail can provide additional support.
+• If you can walk but have difficulty with slopes, a handrail can provide additional support.

-• If the path is steep, many people who have some difficulty walking find one or two low steps easier to manage.
-If you are reliant on a walking aid, you need to consider if you will be able to lift the aid, and to ensure the steps are large enough for you to stand comfortably with a walking aid.
+• If the path is steep, many people who have difficulty walking find one or two low steps easier to manage.
+If you use a walking aid, you need to consider if you will be able to lift the aid and ensure the steps are large enough for you to stand safely with a walking aid.

 Steps and rails

-If there is not a suitable fixing on the wall, for example if you have an outside porch, it may be possible to install a rail that is fixed to the top step instead of the wall.
-The College of Occupational Therapists (2006) Minor adaptations without delay provides information that can help in the positioning of rails.
+• If there is not a suitable fixing on the wall, for example if you have an outside porch, it may be possible to install a rail that is fixed to the top step instead of the wall.
+The Royal College of Occupational Therapists (RCOT) has produced a guide to planning and delivering home adaptations: ‘Adaptations without delay’.
+It provides information that can help in the positioning of rails.
 This guide is intended for housing associations involved in fitting ‘minor adaptations’ for tenants, such as stair rails.
 It gives technical specifications and examples of good practice.

 Size and dimensions of steps